USHIKUBI Tsumugi (Pongee)

-Ushikubi Tsumugi is named after a village called Ushikubi, which lies at the foot of Mount Hakuzan, where this fabric is produced.
-This village is now called Shiramineson and is in present-day Ishikawa Prefecture.
+Ushikubi Tsumugi is named after a village called Ushikubi at the foot of Mount Hakuzan, where this fabric is produced.
+This village in Ishikawa Prefecture is called Shiramine-son today.

-Ohata, a fugitive from Minamoto's defeated armies at the battle of Heiji in 1159, fled with his wife to Ushikubi where they hid themselves.
-The women with him were skilled weavers and taught pongee weaving techniques to the womenfolk of the village.
-First mention of the cloth is found in Kebukigusa, a travel chronicle published around 1643.
-It is said that by the end of the Edo period (1600-1868), it was widely sold throughout the country reaching peak production around 1935.
+Ohata, a fugitive from Minamoto's defeated armies at the battle of Heiji in 1159, fled with his wife to Ushikubi where they went into seclusion.
+The women with him were skilled weavers and taught pongee weaving techniques to the women of the village.
+The first mention of Ushikubi Tsumugi cloth is found in Kebukigusa, a travel chronicle published around 1643.
+It is said that by the end of the Edo era (1600-1868), it was widely sold throughout the country, and reached peak production around 1935.

-The special feature of this cloth is the fact that it is woven with slubbed silk thread reeled from dupion cocoons, each created by two silk worms.
-Its distinctive luster and slubbed thread give it a simply, folk-cloth feel combined with a natural robustness and sense of quality that only really becomes evident when the cloth is dyed.
-The cloth is used to make such things as kimono accessories, kimono and obi as well as a range of other traditional items.
+This fabric has a special feature of being woven with slubbed silk thread reeled from dupion cocoons, each created by two silkworms.
+Its distinctive luster and slubbed thread give it a simple, folk-cloth feel combined with a natural robustness and sense of quality evident when the cloth is dyed.
+The cloth is used to create kimono accessories, kimono and obi sashes, as well as other traditional items.

-The main characteristic of this cloth is that it is woven using thick silk threads obtained from double cocoons formed by two silkworms together.
-The unique knots and shine in the silk threads develops a rustic beauty and simple folk art mood through dyeing the fabric rather than leaving it natural white.
+This fabric has a special feature of being woven using thick silk threads obtained from double cocoons formed by two silkworms together.
+The unique knots and shine in the silk threads develop a rustic beauty and simple folk-art feel through dyeing the fabric rather than leaving it its natural color, white.

 How to make

-Silk cocoons are selected, then made into threads, spun, refined, dyed, and woven.
-There are fourteen major process categories, and it is all done by hand in a continuous operation, which uses many traditional techniques.
+Silk cocoons are selected, then made into threads, spun, refined, dyed and woven.
+There are fourteen major process categories, and it is all done by hand in a continuous operation using many traditional techniques.
 The forming of the threads is a particularly important step which determines the quality of the finished product.